DeepikaKolli94/ExpressJet-Airlines-Performance-Analysis/README.md

 # ExpressJet-Airlines-Performance-Analysis
-ExpressJet Airlines Performance Analysis - Created an interactive dashboard using Tableau to understand the performance of ExpressJet Airlines compared to other domestic airlines in USA using different delay metrics.
+Visually represented and analyzed the factors that contribute to the performance of Express Jet Airlines in current market with real time data.
+Using the visual representations, we captured the key competitor and major airports that needs to be focused for an improved performance of Express Jet airlines.